 Paying full price at these stores would be a bad idea, but if you are patient, you can often get your hands on some books at very low prices because they both regularly have sales on books in a variety of categories.

-If you use Swagbucks, Amazon would be even better for you because you can trade in your Swag Bucks for an Amazon gift card and use it on books, allowing you to get the books that you want for free!
+If you use Swagbucks, Amazon would be even better for you because you can trade-in your Swag Bucks for an Amazon gift card and use it on books, allowing you to get the books that you want for free!

-My new favourite sections on the Chapters website are on their front page.
+My new favorite sections on the Chapters website are on their front page.
 They have a spot for “Up to 80% off Great Reads” and “Top 50 Books for 50% off”.
 This is often where I look when I’m trying to find new books to read.

-6. Download Free eBooks
+6. Download free eBooks

 As much as I prefer to put my hands on “real” books and not read them online, if I come across a fantastic eBook online for free, I will definitely download it!